eclipse-che/che-plugin-registry/CONTRIBUTE.md

       description: Run Editor Foo on top of Eclipse Che
       # Editor's icon.
 The icon should be located in /images folder.
       icon: /images/editor_icon.svg
+      # (OPTIONAL) Array of tags of the current editor.
+Tech-Preview means it's considered experimental and is not recommended for production environments.
+While it can include new features and improvements, it may still contain bugs or undergo significant changes before reaching a stable version.
+      tags:
+        - Tech-Preview
       # (OPTIONAL) Additional attributes
       attributes:
         title: This is my editor